parklab/SCAN2/README.md

       DRMAA interface is unavailable), Snakemake's `--cluster` option offers similar functionality to `--drmaa`, but with fewer features.
 * Cloud environments.

-See Snakemake's documentation for more details: https://snakemake.readthedocs.io/en/stable/.
+See Snakemake's documentation for more details on cluster and cloud execution: https://snakemake.readthedocs.io/en/stable/.

 # Using a custom dbSNP version